 In summer, every Monday evening locals put on their skates and take over the city.
 Large parts of the inner city will be shut down for traffic and rollerbladers and skaters speed through Munich—a unique way to experience the city and its sights.
 Meeting point is every Monday at 9 p.m. at Theresienwiese (only between May and September).
 For more information, go to www.aok-bladenight.de.

 The largest lake within Munich’s city limits, the Feldmochinger See has a superb water quality and is a great place for swimming and water sports.
 There are beach volleyball courts, table tennis, showers, as well as a designated nudist area.
 (Take S1 to Feldmoching)

 08 of 09

 For all adventurous travelers: Munich’s Olympic Stadium, which was the site of the 1972 Summer Olympics, offers guided tours across its roof, which is made of sweeping and transparent canopies.
-The light roof design created from of acrylic glass is modeled on the Bavarian Alps - and if the weather is good, you'll be able to see the mountains from up here.
+The light roof design created from of acrylic glass is modeled on the Bavarian Alps—and if the weather is good, you'll be able to see the mountains from up here.
 No climbing experience needed, just good shoes and a little courage.
-(Only in summer)Continue to 9 of 9 below.
+Tours are only available in summer.Continue to 9 of 9 below.

 09 of 09